dafny-lang/dafny/docs/DafnyRef/integration-java/IntegrationJava.md

 The only type for which there is a bit of disconnect is `string`.

-Aspects not yet implemented fully:
+## Aspects not yet implemented fully:

-- Calling non-static functions and methods
+- Having a .jar file on the build or run command-line
-- Calling Dafny from Java
+- Calling non-static Java functions and methods from Dafny
 - Conversion between Dafny and Java strings